2017 FIAT 500 Prices: MSRP vs Dealer Invoice vs True Dealer Cost

 While the base model is slow, the turbocharged engine is a different story.
 There is a ton of power and torque with this engine.
 The 2017 Fiat 500 can reach 60 mph in just 7.1 seconds.
 The car handles well and corners nicely for such a small vehicle.
-The suspension on the Abarth model soaks up most of the bumps you encounter, while the lower-tiered models offer a slightly more stiff ride.
+Suspension on the Abarth models soak up most of the bumps you encounter, while the lower-tiered models offer a slightly more stiff ride.

 - Distinct styling

 - Sluggish base engine